Running an e-commerce business means handling various tasks.

 PRO TIP: Many of your outbound shipments fall in a general category based on weight or size.
 Hence, you are doing your customers a disservice if you make delivery arrangements based on your products.

 What you can do is let your logistics partner handle a broad category of products.
 Think small (two kilos or lighter), medium (two kilos to five kilos), and large (five kilos or heavier).

 Luckily, your preferred logistics partners have provisions for various shipping sizes.
 You can opt to leverage it to simplify your delivery strategy.

 Doing so also decreases the risk of shipping errors.
 That’s because a simplified process results in efficient e-commerce fulfillment.

 Consolidate your distribution network

 Consolidating your distribution network is ideal if you own a large e-commerce business.
-Either way, this is another excellent way to improve your shipping strategy.
+Either way, this is another excellent way to improve your delivery strategy.

 To make this work, there are two things that you need to do:

 - Know where the bulk of your order comes from.